 3. Describe your pull request

-A text box will open; fill in any relevant comments for the issue you are addressing.
+A text box will open.
+Add any relevant comments for the issue you are addressing.

 If this relates to a particular issue,